 The total land area is 447 435 km2 making it one of the largest countries in Europe.
-But despite that, Sweden has the second-lowest population per square kilometer in all of Europe.
+But despite that, Sweden has one of the lowest population per square kilometer in all of Europe.

 Our national pride – the moose could potentially form one of the biggest cities in Sweden if they gathered as one group.